Kitchen Extension Builders in Camberwell (SE5)

 Kitchen Extensions Tip for Camberwell Homeowners

-Camberwell has several conservation areas managed by Southwark Council — Camberwell Grove, Camberwell Green, and Sceaux Gardens.
+Camberwell has several conservation areas managed by Southwark Council: Camberwell Grove, Camberwell Green, and Sceaux Gardens.
 Extensions in these areas need to follow specific design guidelines around materials, roof forms, and boundary treatment.
 If your property is on Camberwell Grove or Grove Lane, there's a good chance it's Grade II listed, which means Listed Building Consent is required for any alteration.
 We work with a conservation-specialist architect for listed property extensions.

-Three patterns cover most of what we build in SE5.
-Side return infill on a Victorian terrace is the most common Camberwell project.
-The Victorian terraces around Denmark Hill, Champion Hill, and the streets running off Camberwell Church Street typically have side returns of 1.0-1.4 metres that infill with a glazed roof and steel-framed structure.
+Side return infill is the most common SE5 project.
+The Victorian terraces around Denmark Hill, Champion Hill, and the streets running off Camberwell Church Street typically have side returns of 1.0–1.4 metres that infill with a glazed roof and steel-framed structure.
 Combined with knocking through the existing kitchen wall, the side return creates a wider open-plan kitchen-diner without giving up rear garden space.
-Cost is £40,000-£70,000 including the structural roof, party wall foundations on Camberwell clay (typically 1.2-1.5 metres, deeper near mature trees on Camberwell Grove), glazing, electrics, plumbing, and finishes.
-Build time 8-12 weeks.
+The build covers the structural roof, party wall foundations on Camberwell clay, glazing, electrics, plumbing, and finishes.
+Build time 8–12 weeks.
 Party wall agreement with the neighbouring property is required.
 Wraparound extension on a Victorian villa is the second pattern, common on the wider plots between Camberwell Green and Champion Hill.
-Combines a side return infill with a 4-5 metre rear projection.
-Creates 30-40 square metres of new open-plan space.
-Cost is £75,000-£120,000.
-Build time 14-18 weeks.
-Where the property sits within the Camberwell Grove, Camberwell Green, or Sceaux Gardens conservation area, full planning at £206 typically applies rather than permitted development.
-Single-storey rear extension on a narrower terrace is the third pattern.
-Cost is £50,000-£85,000 including foundations, steel, glazing, and finishes.
-Build time 12-14 weeks.
-Permitted development under Class A covers the standard 3-metre projection where conservation area Article 4 directions don't apply.
+It combines a side return infill with a 4–5 metre rear projection, creating 30–40 square metres of new open-plan space.
+Build time 14–18 weeks.
+Where the property sits within the Camberwell Grove, Camberwell Green, or Sceaux Gardens conservation area, full planning typically applies rather than permitted development.

-Three Camberwell-specific factors affect kitchen extensions and add planning layers above standard Southwark Council process.
-Grade II listed properties along Camberwell Grove and Grove Lane.
-Many of the Georgian and early Victorian properties along Camberwell Grove and Grove Lane are Grade II listed and require Listed Building Consent for any extension or external alteration.
-Listed Building Consent is separate from planning permission and applies whether the proposed change is internal or external.
-Application takes 8-12 weeks at Southwark Council and runs alongside planning.
-We work with conservation-specialist architects on listed projects and use heritage materials matched to the original — typically lime mortar pointing, traditional stock brick, slate roofs, and timber sash window matching.
-Listed Camberwell extensions typically cost 25-40% more than equivalent work on a non-listed property.
-Camberwell Grove, Camberwell Green, and Sceaux Gardens conservation areas.
 Three main residential conservation areas cover a significant portion of SE5.
-Within all three, Southwark Council reviews exterior alterations individually — front-facing changes are virtually never approved, rear extensions need to use sympathetic materials (typically traditional London stock brick to match the existing, slate or natural-appearance roof material, and timber or steel-frame fenestration rather than uPVC).
+Within all three, Southwark Council reviews exterior alterations individually.
+Rear extensions need sympathetic materials: typically traditional London stock brick to match the existing, slate or natural-appearance roof material, and timber or steel-frame fenestration rather than uPVC.
+Front-facing changes are virtually never approved.
 We check the conservation area boundary on the Southwark planning portal at the survey before quoting.
-Tree-affected foundations along Camberwell Grove.
-The mature plane trees and limes along Camberwell Grove and Grove Lane extract significant moisture from the London Clay subsoil during dry weather, causing clay shrinkage that triggers subsidence on properties within 1-1.5 times tree height.
-Standard 1.0-1.2 metre strip foundations aren't enough — typical specification is 1.5-2.0 metres of trench-fill or short bored piles at £180-£280 per linear metre.
+Crittall-style steel-frame doors are standard on conservation area projects to match the period character.
+Mature plane trees and limes along Camberwell Grove and Grove Lane extract significant moisture from the London Clay subsoil during dry weather, causing clay shrinkage that can trigger subsidence on properties within 1–1.5 times tree height.
+Standard 1.0–1.2 metre strip foundations aren't enough.
+The typical specification is 1.5–2.0 metres of trench-fill or short bored piles.
 Tree Preservation Orders are common and removing trees for an extension is rarely permitted.
-Adds £4,000-£10,000 to extension cost on tree-affected sites.

-Southwark Council process and project management
+Southwark Council process and project management for a Camberwell kitchen extension

-Camberwell falls under Southwark Council, which has a dedicated conservation team that reviews applications within the Camberwell Grove, Camberwell Green, and Sceaux Gardens conservation areas individually.
-Permitted development under Class A covers the standard 3-metre rear projection on a terrace and 4 metres on a semi or detached, except where conservation area Article 4 directions remove the right or where the property is listed.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Southwark) on permitted development projects for written confirmation, which protects the property at sale time.
-Full planning at £206 applies on conservation area or larger projects.
-Listed Building Consent applies in addition to planning on Grade II properties.
-A Camberwell kitchen extension involves 13-17 trades over 12-18 weeks: demolition, foundations and any piling, drainage, structural steel, brick and block (heritage matching where applicable), roofing, glazing, plastering (lime-based on listed properties), electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting, plus heritage trades on listed projects.
+A Camberwell kitchen extension involves 13–17 trades over 12–18 weeks: demolition, foundations and any piling, drainage, structural steel, brick and block (heritage matching where applicable), roofing, glazing, plastering (lime-based on listed properties), electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting, plus heritage trades on listed projects.
 We assign one project manager from survey through handover with photo updates throughout the build.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£800-£1,500 for tree-affected foundation design), Building Control fees (£500-£800 at Southwark), FENSA glazing registration, party wall surveyor coordination, conservation architect coordination on listed projects, Listed Building Consent fees, planning fees, trial hole investigation, and Build Over Agreement where the extension passes over a public sewer.
+Fixed-price contracts cover labour, materials, structural engineer calculations (including tree-affected foundation design), Building Control fees at Southwark, FENSA glazing registration, party wall surveyor coordination, conservation architect coordination on listed projects, Listed Building Consent fees, planning fees, trial hole investigation, and Build Over Agreement where the extension passes over a public sewer.
 Building Control inspections happen at foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.
-Glazing is FENSA-registered.
-Crittall-style steel-frame doors are typical on conservation area projects to match the period character.
-Roof construction is warm-roof with 150mm PIR insulation.
 Where the existing rear wall is original lime plaster, breathable plaster repairs (BS EN 459 Air Lime) and breathable mineral paint are used rather than gypsum to avoid trapping moisture in the wall.

 Kitchen Extensions in Camberwell: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer